Let us now praise John Harvey.

 People came — no exaggeration — from all over the world; the original eight weeks got extension after extension.
 After a year, the New Neon’s Cinerama matinees were still selling out seven and eight weeks in advance, and the shows continued.
 On at least one occasion Smith and Harvey screened John’s print of the second feature, Cinerama Holiday (rather badly faded Eastman color, but complete) and the guests of honor were the Marshes (now divorced) and the Trollers, the couples who had starred in it back in 1954.
 Ultimately, the New Neon’s Cinerama engagement lasted nearly four years of weekends and special occasions, finally drawing to a close in April 2000.

-John Harvey suffered a series of health problems in the early 2000s, and was forced to sell off his Cinerama equipment, prints and memorabilia to pay his medical bills.
+John Harvey suffered a series of health issues in the early 2000s, and was forced to sell off his Cinerama equipment, prints and memorabilia to pay his medical bills.
+He finally lost his battle with those issues on May 3, 2018, at the age of 81.
 But the seeds of his quest and crusade to preserve Cinerama have borne priceless fruit.
-His and Larry Smith’s phenomenal success in Dayton from ’96 to 2000 sparked renewed interest in Fred Waller’s lifework.
+His and Larry Smith’s phenomenal success in Dayton from 1996 to 2000 sparked renewed interest in Fred Waller’s lifework.
 Now, in addition to the National Media Museum in Bradford, there are the ArcLight Cinerama Dome in Hollywood and the Cinerama in Seattle; both had been slated for demolition before public enthusiasm for Cinerama saved them from the wrecking ball, and both were fitted for Cinerama with John’s advice and assistance.
-Those two theaters owe their new lease on life — and the one in Bradford owes its existence — in no small measure to the dedication, enthusiasm and practical know-how of John Harvey.
+Those two theaters owe their new lease on life — and the one in Bradford owes its very existence — in no small measure to the dedication, enthusiasm and practical know-how of John Harvey.

 *Those pictures may yet turn up; stranger things have happened.
 If they do, I’ll add them here.